pivotal/blog/content/post/totp.md

 [CNET](https://www.cnet.com/how-to/how-to-move-google-authenticator-to-a-new-device/)
-describes a procedure which doesn't require storing the secrets but does require visiting each TOTP-enabled site to scan in the a new QR code.
+describes a procedure which doesn't require storing the secrets but does require visiting each TOTP-enabled site to scan in a new QR code.
 It also requires the old phone (it's not much help if you lose your phone).

 [Protectimus](https://www.protectimus.com/blog/google-authenticator-backup/)
 suggests saving screenshots of your secret keys, a simple solution for the